GeorgiZhelev/age-extension/README.md

 # Age Counter New Tab

-A Firefox extension that replaces your new tab page with a customized dashboard featuring:
+A browser extension that replaces your new tab page with a customized dashboard featuring:

 - **Age Counter**: Display your age with precise decimal counting
 - **Calendar & Time**: Current date, day of week, and time
 - **Todo List**: Manage your tasks
-- **Most Visited Sites**: Quick access to your 30 most frequently visited websites
+- **Most Visited Sites**: Quick access to your most frequently visited websites
+- **Habit Tracker**: Track and visualize your daily habits

 > **Note**: This extension works completely offline, with the only external network requests being to DuckDuckGo for website favicons.
-It has currently only been tested on Firefox.
+I've only tested on Firefox, but it should work on Chrome too.
+Should ™️

 ## Features